Understanding epilepsy

 The evidence for tVNS in epilepsy draws on the strong foundation established by implanted VNS research, combined with a growing body of studies on the transcutaneous approach.

 In long-term studies spanning five years, tVNS provides a responder rate (the proportion of people achieving at least a 50% reduction in seizure frequency) of around 30%.
 This is comparable to the 32% responder rate seen with implanted VNS over the same timeframe.
-The fact that a non-invasive approach can match the outcomes of a surgical implant is clinically meaningful.
+The fact that a non-invasive approach can almost match the outcomes of a surgical implant is clinically meaningful.

 It is worth being straightforward about what these numbers mean.
 A 30% responder rate tells us that roughly one in three people will see a meaningful improvement.
 That also means two in three may not respond as strongly.
 Outcomes vary between individuals, and there is currently no reliable way to predict who will benefit most.
 The research continues to develop.